SumoLogic/sumologic-documentation/docs/security/additional-security-features/audit-and-compliance.md

 #### Step 7: Create a unified system

 Use Sumo Logic's countless data integrations and out-of-the box applications ensure that all data is properly collected and cataloged as it’s generated.

-## Pre-built apps for audit and compliance

-[Install](/docs/get-started/apps-integrations) the following apps for compliance:
-* [**PCI Compliance**](/docs/integrations/pci-compliance/).
-Apps for payment card industry (PCI) compliance.

-Following are some of the apps you can [install](/docs/get-started/apps-integrations) for auditing:
-* [**Amazon S3 Audit**](/docs/integrations/amazon-aws/s3-audit/).
-App that provides a simple web services interface that can be used to store and retrieve any amount of data from anywhere on the web.
-* [**AWS Security Hub**](/docs/integrations/amazon-aws/security-hub/).
-App to view your security state within AWS and your compliance with security industry standards.
-* [**Azure Audit**](/docs/integrations/microsoft-azure/audit/).
-App to collect data from the Azure Activity Log and monitor the health of your Azure environment.
-* [**Google Cloud Audit**](/docs/integrations/google/cloud-audit/).
-App to monitor activities and track the actions of administrators in your Google Cloud Platform projects.
-* [**Microsoft Graph Azure AD Reporting**](/docs/integrations/saas-cloud/microsoft-graph-azure-ad-reporting).
-App that enables you to access and monitor data, including audit information, user activity, sign-in patterns, and provisioning activities.
-* [**Sumo Logic Audit**](/docs/integrations/sumo-apps/audit/).
-App that uses Sumo Logic audit index events to present information about account management activities, user activities, and management of Library content (searches, dashboards/reports, and folders) in your Sumo Logic account.
-* [**Sumo Logic Enterprise Audit**](/docs/integrations/sumo-apps/enterprise-audit/).
-Apps to generate queries that are compatible with the Sumo Logic Audit Event Index.
-* [**Sumo Logic Enterprise Search Audit App**](/docs/integrations/sumo-apps/enterprise-search-audit/).
-App that provides immediate visibility into your account's search activity and helps you identify areas of improvement.

 ### Use case: PCI compliance